themaryanjuguna/themaryanjuguna/README.md

 ### Skills
 * Proficient in Excel, Intermediate in SQL and Python.
 * Familiar with JAVA and JAVA Android.
-* Experience with WordPress Websties, Graphic Design tools like Illustrator, Adobe Cloud, Figma.
+* Experience with WordPress Websites, Graphic Design tools like Illustrator, Adobe Cloud, Figma.
 * Reliable, proactive, a team player, Strong attention to detail and problem-solving skills/

 ###